San Pasqual Valley, San Diego

-San Pasqual Valley, historically spelt as San Pascual (Spanish for "Saint Paschal"), is the northernmost community of the city of San Diego.
+San Pasqual Valley, historically spelled as San Pascual (Spanish for "Saint Paschal"), is the northernmost community of San Diego, California, United States.
 It is named for the Kumeyaay village of San Pasqual that was once located there.
 It is bordered on the north by the city of Escondido, on the east and west by unincorporated land within San Diego County, and on the south by the city of Poway and the community of Rancho Bernardo.
 San Pasqual Valley is home to the San Diego Zoo Safari Park.

 State Highway 78 runs through the valley between Escondido and Ramona.
 The valley is part of the Santa Ysabel Creek watershed, which drains into the San Dieguito River.

 History

 In pre-Hispanic times the Kumeyaay had lived for centuries in the San Pasqual Valley.
 Following the closing of the missions by the Mexican government in 1833, the Kumeyaay moved back to the San Pasqual Valley and the Kumeyaay pueblo of San Pasqual was established on November 16, 1835.
 The pueblo defended itself from Quechan (or Yuman) incursions in the mid 1800s.

 The wagon road from Warner's Ranch to San Diego passed through San Pasqual Valley on its way between Santa Ysabel Asistencia and Rancho Santa Maria de Los Peñasquitos.
 In 1846, during the Mexican–American War, this road led to the Battle of San Pasqual being fought in the valley near the site of the Kumeyaay village of San Pasqual.
 On December 6 and December 7, 1846, the Californios, led by General Don Andrés Pico, fought Stephen W. Kearny's column of 140 U.S. Army troops as they descended from the Santa Maria Valley into the valley near San Pasqual on their way from Warner's Ranch to San Diego.
 Subsequently, it was the road into San Diego County from the Southern Emigrant Trail.

 From 1857 to 1860 this same wagon road was part of the 125-mile stagecoach road for the San Antonio-San Diego Mail Line between Carrizo Creek Station and San Diego.
 San Pasqual village was a way station on that road 28 miles from Santa Ysabel and 16 miles from Rancho Santa Maria de Los Peñasquitos.

 The Kumeyaay of San Pasqual were evicted from their land and homes in 1878 by San Diego County authorities.
 They have become known as the San Pasqual Band of Diegueno Mission Indians.

-In 1972, the San Diego Zoo Safari Park opened as the San Diego Wild animal park.
+In 1972, the San Diego Zoo Safari Park opened as the San Diego Wild Animal Park.